samstav/simpl/README.md

 ### Options and Inputs

 Options can be exposed by blueprints and components.
-An *option* is the _definition_ of a user-selectable value that can supplied for that blueprint or component.
+An *option* is the _definition_ of a user-selectable value that can supplied for that blueprint or a component.

-When launching a deployment, the values selected for options are stored as an *input* to the deployment.
+When launching a deployment, the values selected for options are stored as an *input* to the deployment under the 'inputs' key.
+Inputs can be applied at multiple levels in the deployment hierarchy as follows:

+- Global inputs (apply to everything):

+  inputs:
+    domain: mydomain.com

+- Blueprint inputs (apply to a setting on the blueprint):

+  inputs:
+    blueprint:
+      domain: mydomain.com

+- Service inputs (apply to a particular service in the blueprint):

+  inputs:
+    services:
+      "backend":
+        use_encryption: true

+- Provider inputs (apply to a provider and any resourcers that provider provides):

+  inputs:
+    providers:
+      'legacy':
+        region: dallas

+- Resource type inputs.
+These can be applied under services or providers as follows:

+  inputs:
+    services:
+      "backend":
+        'database':
+          'memory': 512 Mb
+    providers:
+      'nova':
+        'compute':
+          'operating-system': Ubuntu 12.04 LTS

+Options can be associated with one or more options using *constraints*.
+Example:

+  blueprint:
+    options:
+      "my_setting":
+        default: 1
+        constrains: [{service: web, resource_type: compute, setting: foo}]

-Inputs can be associated with one or more options using *constraints*.
-See app.yaml for examples of how inputs and options are used.
+The above setting would apply to (constrains) any setting called 'foo' under a 'compute' resource in the 'web' service of the blueprint.
+See app.yaml for more examples of how inputs and options are used.

-TODO: remove the word 'setting' from the code and use either option or input.
+More precisely scoped options will override broader options.
+For example, a service or provider option will override a global option.

+TODO: fix terminology. 'setting', 'option' and/or 'input'.
+And update code, schema, and docsa accordingly

 ## Semantic: The API